Big is not always best...... It's sometimes better to do small things that will be maintained rather than build a zoo and then lose interest.

 Site the nest box against a wall, bank or fence in a quiet overgrown area of your garden so the hedgehogs can forage nearby with protective cover.
 Try not to disturb the nest once it's occupied, as a frightened mother hedgehog may abandon her young.
 Hedgehogs will often also choose their own space in a hedgehog-friendly garden to shelter and.... hopefully even breed, under sheds or hedges, log piles and compost heaps.

-Build a rockery to attract wildlife, even a small pile of stones will attract insects and in turn the wildlife that feed on them.
-A rockery made from garden stones and old house bricks will make a great shelter for insects like Spiders, Woodlice and beetles that add to the biodiversity of your wildlife garden and encourage the animals that feed on them to hang around during winter.......
-Even providing shelter for slugs and snails is worth doing as thrushes and hedgehogs will feed on them.
+Building a rockery will attract wildlife, even a small pile of stones attracts insects and in turn the wildlife that feed on them.
+A rockery made from garden stones and old house bricks will make a great shelter for insects.
+Insects like Spiders, Woodlice and beetles that add to the biodiversity of your wildlife garden.

-The stones should be arranged loosely, leaving cracks and gaps for insects to get in and with larger rockeries, filling the gaps with gritty soil and planting crocuses and natural British Bluebells between the rocks will provide insects with an early nectar and pollen supply.
-To age the stones brush yoghurt onto stones to encourage lichens to grow, making the rockery even more natural.
+The stones should be arranged loosely, leaving cracks and gaps for insects to get in between them.
+For larger rockeries, fill some gaps with gritty soil and plant crocuses and natural British Bluebells between the rocks.
+This will provide insects with an early nectar and pollen supply.

 Many insects like Ground and Rove beetles eat both adults and slug eggs and prefer undisturbed damp shady areas.
-The insect eating animals that in turn live of the insects will visit the area too.......... just wait and see.
-The wood pile is best left undisturbed because Stag beetles larvae will live in this wood for several years until they reach maturity.
+The insect eating animals that in turn live of the insects will visit the area too, just wait and see.
+The Woodpile is best left undisturbed because Stag beetles larvae will live in this wood for several years until they reach maturity.

 A wildlife pond can be a haven for wildlife.
 Frogs, toads, newts, leeches and boatmen will live and breed in a wildlife pond providing the environment is right.